 Talk to your lawyer about each of these damages individually.
 It can be difficult to determine a fair settlement for a child’s reduced ability to earn a living compared to determining one for an adult who has an established work history.

-Wrongful Death Claims for Children Killed in Car Accidents
+Wrongful Death Claims for Children Who Die in Car Accidents

 In the tragic event your child is killed in an accident or dies as a result of their injuries, you may be entitled to compensation through a wrongful death claim.
 While no amount of money can bring back your loved one or ease your sorrow, this type of claim can give you a sense of justice while helping you meet the heavy expenses your family is likely to incur as you recover.